I design tools

 - Design language

 - Modeled after Pioneer CDJ and Teenage Engineering OP-1.
-Brutalist hardware aesthetic with a 2-color system (red + amber on black).
+Brutalist hardware aesthetic with a two-color system (red and amber on black).
 Every control maps to a physical metaphor: jog wheels, crossfaders, transport buttons.

 - What I built

 - A generative design tool that teaches computational pattern-making through progressive scaffolds.
-The guidance withdraws as users gain confidence.
+Guidance pulls back as users gain confidence.
 Shipped as a standalone web app with plans for university workshops at Fu Jen Catholic University.

 - Key decision

-- Added deliberate friction: before generating a pattern, users set constraints manually (color count, symmetry axis, thread density).
+- Before generating a pattern, users set constraints manually (color count, symmetry axis, thread density).
 Slowing the "make" step means users learn the system, not just the output.

-Sometimes the best way to convert users is to slow down and help them understand what they're buying.
+Sometimes the best way to convert users is to slow down and help them understand what they are buying.

 - Problem

 - 80% drop-off in a 1-click checkout flow.
-Analytics said users left at "confirm purchase."
-Usability tests revealed they were anxious about device compatibility.
-Speed wasn't the issue; confidence was.
+Analytics showed users leaving at "confirm purchase."
+Usability tests revealed anxiety about device compatibility.
+Speed was not the issue.
+Confidence was.

 - What I shipped

 - Replaced the fast checkout with a 3-step compatibility check.
 Added a device-scan screen and plain-English confirmation of "your phone supports eSIM."
-Slower flow, but users understood what they were buying before paying.
+The flow is slower, but users understand what they are buying before paying.

 - Key decision